TidierOrg/TidierVest.jl/readme.md

 ### `html_table`

 Create a table based on the html structure

+### `html_tree`

+Still not sure, but I want something that returns the structure so it's easier to navigate the html

 ## To do
 - Improve html_elements to receive multiple strings and apply it in sequence.